Today we have another guest post from Chloë, our favourite pun-cracking eco-hippy…this time about whether university now makes financial sense?

 holiday learning experience courtesy of The Taxpayer.

 If you’re considering going to University today, it’s best to do something useful, hard and in demand.
 Computer science, maths, physics, engineering, medicine, nursing all fit the bill (pun very much intended).
 Let’s call those “tier A” subjects.
-There are no 100% guarantees but these degrees virtually guarantee you a career entry point.
+These degrees virtually guarantee you a career entry point.

 Then would come “tier B” subjects such as law (for prospective lawyers), economics (for prospective bankers), education (for prospective teachers), social work (for prospective social workers) or quantity surveying (for prospective construction managers).
 These tier B subjects should help get you a job and give you a positive return on investment if you know what career you are going into.
 But if you end up in a different career, they may be almost useless.